MS-13 arrests deal blow to gang leadership on Long Island

 Suffolk County District Attorney Timothy Sini revealed a sweeping indictment that he said “decimated” the gang’s leadership and drug suppliers on Long Island.
 He described the case as the largest of its kind against MS-13 in New York, where the gang has been blamed for dozens of killings since 2016.

 The two-year investigation by state and federal authorities thwarted more than a half-dozen murder plots, Sini said, and also provided authorities insights into the gang’s structure and recruiting patterns.
-The operation was bolstered by an expansive wire tap in which the authorities monitored calls from more than 200 phone numbers.
+The investigation was bolstered by an expansive wire tap in which the authorities monitored calls from more than 200 phone numbers.

+Gang members on Long Island conspired with colleagues from as far away as Europe and Oklahoma, collecting cash from drug sales and sending that money to the organization’s leaders in El Salvador, according to the 77-count indictment.

+The gang feuded against rivals and would even kill its own members who showed signs of disloyalty or failed to perform “required tasks” such as paying dues or trafficking drugs and weapons, the indictment says.

 “MS-13 is a ruthless, savage gang,” Sini said at a news conference, pointing to a machete recovered by law enforcement, the gang’s signature weapon.
 “They will attempt to recalibrate and send individuals to take up leadership roles in Suffolk County.
 That’s why we have to stay vigilant.”